Ubongar/dynamic_gen_py/README.md

 ### Optional: lighter model for logic review

 `OPENAI_REVIEW_MODEL` is opt-in and unset by default.
 If set, `logic_check` uses this model instead of the primary `OPENAI_MODEL`.
-Leave it unset unless you've verified the lighter model's review quality is acceptable for your use case, this is the one knob that can trade accuracy for speed if misused.
+Leave it unset unless you've verified the lighter model's review quality is acceptable for your use case.
+This is the one knob that can trade accuracy for speed if misused.

 ```bash
 export OPENAI_REVIEW_MODEL=your-lighter-model   # optional, defaults to OPENAI_MODEL if unset